The Regency Wardrobe collection - research & making - The Rise and Fall of Empire

 As the halves of the front of a frockcoat lie across each other so is the case for the duffle coat but, that is surely a more modern design I thought and nothing to do with military styling.
 I was wrong:

 "The initial influence of what became the duffel coat, may have been the hooded Polish military frock coat, which was developed in the 1820s.
 It had the unusual features of a toggle closure and an integrated hood..."

 So here are some images of my bee toggles (please click on the arrow keys to see more):

 And here are some details from the making of the jacket:

-The exhibition of The Regency Wardrobe collection has been postponed due to Coronavirus as soon as the collection has been shown more images (with titles dimensions etc) of all the pieces will be made visible on stephaniesmart.net
+The exhibition of The Regency Wardrobe collection was postponed in 2020 due to Coronavirus the collection will be shown in May 2021 at Firle Place, East Sussex.
+More images (with titles dimensions etc) of all the pieces will then be made visible on stephaniesmart.net